mth/yeti/doc/reference.rst

 Flexible member set types
 ----------------------------

-Flexible flag is set on any record or variant type inside typedef definition (unless it is ``shared typedef``).
+Flexible flag is set on any record or variant type inside type definition (unless it is ``shared typedef``).
 Following rules apply to flexible record/variant types when the type binding is used:

 1. Flexible types occurring in value bindings type declaration are flipped accordingly to function argument/result types.